Brown University: Online programs

 The Brown University School of Professional Studies currently offers blended learning Executive master's degrees in Healthcare Leadership, Cyber Security, and Science and Technology Leadership.
 The master's degrees are designed to help students who have a job and life outside of academia to progress in their respective fields.
-The students meet in Providence every 6–7 weeks for a week seminar each trimester.
+The students meet in Providence every 6–7 weeks for a weekly seminar each trimester.

 The university has also invested in MOOC development starting in 2013, when two courses, Archeology's Dirty Little Secrets and The Fiction of Relationship, both of which received thousands of students.
 However, after a year of courses, the university broke its contract with Coursera and revamped its online persona and MOOC development department.
 By 2017, the university released new courses on edx, two of which were The Ethics of Memory and Artful Medicine: Art's Power to Enrich Patient Care.
-In January 2018, Brown published its first "game-ified" course called Fantastic Places, Unhuman Humans: Exploring Humanity Through Literature, which featured out of platform games to help learners understand materials, as well as a story-line that immerses users into a fictional world to help characters along their journey.
+In January 2018, Brown published its first "game-ified" course called Fantastic Places, Unhuman Humans: Exploring Humanity Through Literature, which featured out-of-platform games to help learners understand materials, as well as a story-line that immerses users into a fictional world to help characters along their journey.

 Admissions and financial aid

 Undergraduate

 Undergraduate admission to Brown University is considered "most selective" by U.S. News & World Report.
 For the undergraduate class of 2026, Brown received 50,649 applications—the largest applicant pool in the university's history and a 9% increase from the prior year.
 Of these applicants, 2,560 were admitted for an acceptance rate of 5.0%, the lowest in the university's history.

 In 2021, the university reported a yield rate of 69%.
 For the academic year 2019–20 the university received 2,030 transfer applications, of which 5.8% were accepted.

-Brown's admissions policy is stipulated need-blind for all domestic first-year applicants.
+Brown's admissions policy is currently stipulated need-blind for all domestic first-year applicants, but will be extended to international first-year applicants starting with the Class of 2029.
 In 2017, Brown announced that loans would be eliminated from all undergraduate financial aid awards starting in 2018–2019, as part of a new $30 million campaign called the Brown Promise.
 In 2016–17, the university awarded need-based scholarships worth $120.5 million.
 The average need-based award for the class of 2020 was $47,940.